Humulus japonicus: Dispersal

 Seeds germinate in early spring, but plants may continue to emerge if conditions are favorable.
 Seeds can be dispersed by number of agents including humans, animals, machines, and flood waters.

 Distribution and habitat

-Humulus japonicus is native temperate parts of Asia (China, Japan, Korea, Taiwan and the Russian Far East) and the tropical environment of Vietnam and Laos, but has become an invasive species in North America since it was imported in the late 19th century.
+Humulus japonicus is native to temperate parts of Asia (China, Japan, Korea, Taiwan and the Russian Far East) and the tropical environment of Vietnam and Laos, but has become an invasive species in North America since it was imported in the late 19th century.

-The plant has been immensely successful in North America, and is found throughout eastern Canada and the eastern half of the United States, and considered a invasive species.
+The plant has been immensely successful in North America, and is found throughout eastern Canada and the eastern half of the United States, and considered an invasive species.
 In the United States Humulus japonicus has a lateral range from Nebraska/North Dakota to Maine and a vertical range from Minnesota to Georgia.

 Japanese hops grow well given plentiful sunlight, moisture, and nutrient rich soil, and are most commonly found along stream banks and floodplains.
 Japanese hops do not grow as well in shaded areas and drier soils.
 In milder climates, it can survive the winter.